 April 29, 2021

-Do you have a gap between your front teeth that is wider than 0.5 millimeters?
+Do you have a noticeable space between your front teeth?
 This is what dentists call a “diastema.”
 The good news is that you don’t need to worry.
 Most of the time, this isn’t harmful and doesn’t require any treatment.
-It can happen to both children and adults.
-However, many people don’t like the appearance of a gap between the front teeth.
-Continue reading to learn why they occur and what you can do about them.
+However, many people don’t like the appearance of a gap between their front teeth.
+Continue reading to learn why this occurs and what you can do about it.

 What Causes a Diastema?

 There are several reasons why a diastema can occur.
 Here are a few of the most common ones: